 The Writing Process: Steps to Writing Success

-Good writing is essential for success in school and the 21st Century workplace.
 Writing is a complex combination of skills which is best taught by breaking down the process.
 The writing process involves a series of steps to follow in producing a finished piece of writing.
 Educators have found that by focusing on the process of writing, almost everyone learns to write successfully.
 By breaking down writing step-by-step, the mystery is removed and writer’s block is reduced.
 Most importantly, students discover the benefits of constructive feedback on their writing, and they progressively master, and even enjoy, writing.

-Steps in the Writing Process
+Stages of the Writing Process

-- Pre-writing: This is the planning phase of the writing process, when students brainstorm, research, gather and outline ideas, often using diagrams for mapping out their thoughts.
+- Prewriting: This is the planning phase of the writing process, when students brainstorm, research, gather and outline ideas, often using diagrams for mapping out their thoughts.
 Audience and purpose should be considered at this point, and for the older students, a working thesis statement needs to be started.

 - Drafting: Students create their initial composition by writing down all their ideas in an organized way to convey a particular idea or present an argument.
 Audience and purpose need to be finalized.